 The Book of Five Rings is divided into sections: Ground, Water, Fire, Wind, and Void.
 It is a mix of the practical (never have a favorite weapon) and the spiritual (everything in life rises and falls).
 For whatever position you are in at work, large or small, here are four leadership principles for success from the book, whose impact has lasted now for over three centuries.

 Musashi wrote that on the battlefield, it is important to see things that are far away as close and those that are close as far away.
 How can we apply that to our work?
 So often we have a fixed view of what we want to accomplish.
-We skip over details in the drive to make the big dream happen and then wonder why a process falters.
+We skip over details in the drive to make a big dream happen and then wonder why a process falters.
 Or, we are so fixated on a problem that we go around in circles trying to solve it, with little success.
 We are too close.

 The key to both challenges is to try new perspectives and invite others to offer them too.